-Sometimes adding new packages to your React Native apps may cause some issues with the native code.
-What's more, this process may occur more time-consuming than you previously estimated.
-That's why we decided to tell you why it is a good idea to automate your dependency management with <rte-code>autolinking<rte-code> and make this process faster, more efficient, and with no harm to the native code of your app.
+Sometimes adding new packages to your React Native apps may cause issues with the native code.
+Moreover, this process may occur more time-consuming than you previously estimated.
+That's why you might want to learn how to automate your dependency management with autolinking, making this process faster, more efficient, and harmless to the native code of your app.

 Be sure to check them out.
 Now let's jump into the main topic.